• Approach to Resource Conservation and Circulation

 Cinal EX Pro chewable tablets

-In-house Reuse/Recycling of Resources
+In-house reuse/recycling of resources

 ■ Reuse of organic solvents

-■ Horizontal recycling of label mounts
+■ Horizontal recycling of label mounts under the “Resource Recycling Project”

-Reduction of Paper Resources
+Reduction of paper resources

-The SHIONOGI Group’s administrative offices, Shionogi Business Partner Co., Ltd., and the labor union of Shionogi & Co., Ltd. are working to conserve paper resources.
+SHIONOGI’s administrative offices, Shionogi Business Partner Co., Ltd., and the labor union of Shionogi & Co., Ltd. are working to conserve paper resources.

-*4 Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices
+*6 Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices

-*5 Packaging that uses the property of film that shrinks when heated to conform to the shape of the container
+*7 Packaging that uses the property of film that shrinks when heated to conform to the shape of the container

 Individual packaging boxes abolished